We also love wildlife.

 Cold temperatures, extreme terrain, and deep snow are what we live for as skiers, snowboarders, snowmobilers, and snowshoers.

-These same elements, combined with scarce food supplies and the dire need to conserve energy, make it really hard for wildlife, especially large ungulates, to survive our long, cold, harsh winters.
+But these same elements, combined with a scarce food supply and the dire need to conserve energy, make it really hard for wildlife, especially large mammals, to survive our long, cold, harsh winters.

 When we disturb wildlife in the winter we force them to expend precious energy, which can lead to a long, slow death and further overall population decline.
 Bighorn sheep are especially vulnerable in the Tetons – their population has dropped nearly 50% in the last 5-10 years and continues to be threatened by human pressures, competition from other species, and habitat loss.

 As people who care about wildlife, we have a responsibility to know before we go which backcountry areas serve as critical winter habitat and migration pathways for wildlife and are closed seasonally to protect wildlife.